michelcalacina/KofClub/README.md

 Install Node 6.X or later
 Install Ionic 3.1 or later (http://ionicframework.com/getting-started/).
-Run the command "npm install" to add node_modules.
+Run command "npm install" to add node_modules.
 Configure the platform to build the app:
 "ionic platform add android" or "ionic platform add ios" (IOS only on OSX).
+Run command "ionic resources"